Lê Nhân Tông

-Lê Nhân Tông (黎仁宗, 28 May 1441 – 25 October 1459), birth name Lê Bang Cơ (黎邦基) was the third emperor of the Later Lê dynasty from 1453 until his murder in a coup in 1459.
-He was a grandson of the emperor Lê Lợi.
-During nearly all of his reign, the real power behind the throne was his mother, Empress Dowager Tuyên Từ, a royal consort of Lê Thái Tông.
+Lê Nhân Tông (黎仁宗, 28 May 1441 – 25 October 1459), birth name Lê Bang Cơ (黎邦基) in Vietnam was the third king of the Later Lê dynasty from 1453 until his murder in a coup in 1459.
+He was a grandson of the Emperor Lê Lợi.
+During nearly all of his reign, the real power behind the throne was his mother, Queen Dowager Tuyên Từ, a royal consort of Lê Thái Tông.

 Biography

 With the sudden death of Lê Thái Tông, his heir was an infant son named Bang Co, mothered by Royal Consort Nguyen Thi Anh.
 He was the third son of his father, but the elder son (Le Nghi Dân) had been officially passed over due to his mother's low social status.

-The government was actually under the control of Trinh Kha.
-Trịnh Khả was a long-time aide, friend, and counselor of Lê Lợi.
-By 1442, he was the first among the surviving top aides of Lê Lợi, the others had been killed or were second rank.
+The government was actually under the control of Trịnh Khả, a long-time aide, friend, and counselor of Lê Lợi.
+By 1442, he was the first among the surviving top aides of Lê Lợi, the others having been killed or were second rank.
 Despite the dangers of having an infant on the throne, the government seems to have run well with no serious problems.
-The mother of the emperor, Empress Dowager Tuyên Từ was around 21 years old when her son was appointed the future emperor, over time she assumed more power in the government.
+The mother of the king, Queen Dowager Tuyên Từ was around 21 years old when her son was appointed the future king, over time she assumed more power in the government.

 The next 17 years were good years for Vietnam.
 While some disputes surfaced between the Confucian scholars and the noble families, by and large things were fairly peaceful and prosperous for the country.

 The king of Champa, Maha Vijaya, raided Hoa-chau in 1444 and 1445.
 The Court of Annam sent messages to the Zhengtong Emperor of Ming China protesting these raids.
 The Ming did nothing other than rebuke Champa, so in 1446 the Vietnamese sent an army under the command of Le Kha and Le Tho to enter Cham territory.
 The campaign was successful, with the capture of the Cham capital Vijaya.
 "Maha Vijaya was made prisoner with his wives and concubines, elephants, horses, and weapons."

 The Vietnamese were driven out a year later.
 However, the Cham did not mount another offensive against the Vietnamese for the next twenty years.